When setting up your website, give equal consideration to both the...

 When setting up your website, give equal consideration to both the functionality and design.

-A website helps authorpreneurs establish a long-term brand presence.
-Unlike social media or third-party platforms, you’re free to post the content you want and engage with your audience on your terms.
-Hence, you have many options on how to present your information and messages.
-While the choice of sections or sub-pages depends on your specific goals, there are four key components a website must have:
+Your author website helps build your brand over time.
+Here, you set the terms: You post what and when you like and engage with your audience on your terms.
+There are many ways to present your information and messages.
+While the sections or sub-pages depend on your goals, there are four key components your website must have:

 1. Introduce your author persona

 Include an author photo, so people can recognize you across your author platform.
-Choose a recent photo that shows your face clearly and looks good in both color and grayscale.
-Ensure the photo remains clear and recognizable even when reduced in size on social media sites.
-Consider what impression you want to convey and what characteristics you want to support your brand identity.
+Pick a recent photo that shows your face clearly and looks good in both color and grayscale.
+The photo needs to be clear and easy to see, even small on social media.
+Think about the image you want to project, and which traits best represent your brand.

 Recommended article